ibrahimdaud/Final-Year-Project/README.md

 # Final-Year-Project
-This is my dissertation called Sentiment Analysis of Twitter - Using Machine Learning to detect hate speech.
+This is my dissertation called Toxic Twitter - Using Machine Learning to detect hate speech.